flyingculprit/fc_phishing/README.md

 #### #---For Our Boys And Girls---#

-Maatikadhinga da...Ushar ah Play pannunga Boys and girls...😂
+Maatikadhinga da...Ushar ah Play pannunga da Boys and girls...😂
 # FlyingCulprit_phishing

 Here is the tool for phishing to get the user name and password of your friends Socoal Media Account...😎